Actions

 Ilya read the subject line over his shoulder.
 "Tell him love wins."

-"I am not telling Harris from PR that 'love wins,'" Shane said, his voice weak.
+"I am not telling Harris from PR that 'love wins.'"

 "You could add dog emoji," Ilya suggested, as if this were a serious negotiation.
-"Softens the message.
-Makes it professional."
+"Make it professional."

 Another buzz.
 A Twitter notification this time, flashing on the screen.